byrongomezjr/byrongomezjr/README.md

 ### Introduction :coffee: :

-I am a Computer Science student at Rutgers, currently on my second year.
+Hi, I'm a Computer Science & Economics student at Rutgers, currently on my second year.

 I love implementing responsiveness and clean design to personal projects such as mobile and web apps that live on the internet;

 My interests range from Software Engineering to Machine Learning.

-Open to collaborate with other software developers.
+I am also open to collaborate with other CS students & software developers.

 ---